lukasgebhard/Political-News-Filter/README.md

 True
 ```

-For more details, please read the docstrings.
+Please read the docstrings for further information.

 ## Architecture

 The classifier is based on a [model by Heng Zheng](https://www.kaggle.com/hengzheng/news-category-classifier-val-acc-0-65) submitted to Kaggle under the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) license.
 It is a convolutional neural network with a 100-dimensional [GloVe](https://www.aclweb.org/anthology/D14-1162/) embedding layer, three convolutional layers, each one followed by a ReLu layer and a pooling layer, and finally a softmax output layer.
 During training, a cross-entropy loss function is minimized using dropout regularization.

-## Data
+## Model Fitting

 I created a labeled set of 0.57M news articles, selected from:

 - [CC-News](https://commoncrawl.org/2016/10/news-dataset-available/)
 - [The HuffPost dataset](https://www.kaggle.com/rmisra/news-category-dataset)
 - [The BBC dataset](http://mlg.ucd.ie/datasets/bbc.html)

-## Evaluation

 After fitting the classifier on 87.5 % of the articles, testing it on the remaining 12.5 % of articles yields: